-The white grape variety (also Geisenheim 18-92, Rajhenstajner) is a new variety between Müller-Thurgau x (Madeleine Angevine x White Calabreser = Calabrisi Bianco), which was confirmed by DNA analyses published in 2012.
+The white grape variety (also Geisenheim 18-92, Rajhenstajner) is a new breed between Müller-Thurgau x (Madeleine Angevine x Weißer Calabreser = Calabrisi Bianco), which was confirmed by DNA analyses published in 2012.
 The name is derived from the castle Reichenstein near Trechtingshausen in the Rheingau.
-The crossing of the father variety was carried out in 1939 by Dr. Heinrich Birk (1898-1973), the second crossing with the Müller-Thurgau was carried out by Dr. Helmut Becker (1927-1990) in Geisenheim (Rheingau).
+The crossing of the father variety was done in 1939 by Dr. Heinrich Birk (1898-1973), the second crossing with Müller-Thurgau was done by Dr. Helmut Becker (1927-1990) in Geisenheim (Rheingau).
 Plant variety protection was granted in 1978.
-The variety was a crossing partner in the new varieties Bolero, Ehrenbreitsteiner, Gamaret, Garanoir and Mara.
+The variety was a crossing partner of the new varieties Bolero, Ehrenbreitsteiner, Gamaret, Garanoir and Mara.
 The early to medium ripening vine is resistant to downy mildew and botrytis.
-It produces a floral, neutral tasting white wine with moderate acidity.
-There are stocks in Germany (100 ha), England (71 ha), Ireland, Japan, Canada (5 ha) and New Zealand (72 ha).
-In 2010, a total of 248 hectares of vineyard area were designated (statistics Kym Anderson).
+It produces a flowery white wine with moderate acidity.
+Stocks exist in Germany (43 ha), England (42 ha), Ireland, Japan, Canada (5 ha), New Zealand (14 ha) and Switzerland (0.3 ha).
+In 2016, a total of 120 hectares of vines were reported with a decreasing trend (Kym Anderson).